thesofproject/sof/README.md

 First, push the rimage commits you want to be tested to any branch of your rimage fork on Github.
 Do _not_ submit an rimage pull request yet.

+Note your rimage fork must have been created using the actual "fork" button on Github so Github is aware of the connection with the upstream rimage repo.
+In the top-left corner you should see `forked from thesofproject/rimage` under the name of your fork.
+If not then search the Internet for "re-attach detached github fork".

 Then, **pretend** these rimage commits have already been accepted and merged (they have been neither) and submit to SOF a draft pull request